 This is the least reliable option of all.
 In my experience, many Facebook listings are either fraud or fake.
 Don’t rely on them unless you know they are from a trusted source such as your friend.
 Definitely, don’t pay anything unless you see the property yourself.
-It’s good idea to get the contact details of the host and insist on inspecting property before making any financial commitment.
+It’s a good idea to get the contact details of the host and insist on inspecting the property before making any financial commitment.

 The Curious Case of Facebook Property Scams

 When I was searching for initial accommodation before coming to Australia, I subscribed to a number of Australian property rental groups on Facebook.
 Just like any other excited migrant, I was hoping to crack a good deal and secure a room for myself.
 Unfortunately, the experience was far from better.

 After looking at a few listings, I finally found a good deal.
 It was a fully furnished 2 bedroom flat in North Melbourne with all the amenities and the cost was $1400 per month for the whole flat.
 Plus rent included all the bills.
 It was quite close to the CBD and deal looked unbelievably good.

 So I contacted the guy who posted the ad and slowly he let the “proverbial cat” came out of the bag.